rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 {% endhighlight %}

 If no callbacks cancel, then the stack will be set and the description will be updated.
-If a callback cancels then the update may be lost.
+If a callback cancels, then the update may be lost.
 It's better to do this instead:

 {% highlight lua %}
 minetest.register_on_item_eat(function(hp_change, replace_with_item, itemstack, user, pointed_thing)